 What Tenants Need to Know When a Landlord is Selling their Building (Part Two)

 When a landlord is selling the building you live in or has sold it to a new owner already, it creates a great deal of uncertainty, and tenants’ stress is understandable.
-This month, part two in our two-part series addressing common issues that arise when tenants learn their landlord is selling or has recently sold their building.
+This month, we continue our discussion of a tenant’s rights when a landlord has sold or is selling the building

 No Fault Evictions

-As I mentioned last month, your landlord cannot evict you simply because they are selling or have just bought the building you live in, provided you live in a “just cause” for eviction building.
-While the sale is not a basis for eviction, we do see a higher incidence of “no-fault” evictions such as Owner Move-In evictions, and Ellis Act evictions .
+As we discussed last month, your landlord can’t evict you just because they are selling or have just bought the building you live in if you live in a building covered by “just cause.”
+While a sale is not grounds for eviction, we do see more “no-fault” evictions in these situations.
+No fault evictions include Owner Move-In evictions, and Ellis Act evictions .
 Often times we see landlords threaten Owner Move-In and Ellis Act evictions and then back off after tenants stand up and call their bluff.

 1. Owner and Relative Move-In Evictions